 Swans – May 1983

-Swans’ genre reach is defined as “swans”, let’s face it.
+Swans’ genre reach is defined as “swans”, because let’s face it, this is beyond noise rock, this is beyong industrial, this is beyond experimental.
 And there sure is no better way to describe it than pulling Filth out of the shelf.

 The band’s trully full-bodied debut has raw written all over.
 The instrumental nudity imprinted into this album is almost offensive.